hoereth/i18n-maven-plugin/doc/README_STRINGS.md

 ![XCode Build Phase](xcode_build_phase.png)

-After you set up this build phase, you only need to edit the XML language table files.
+After you set up this build phase, you only need to edit the XML language table files and XCode will automatically run the i18n maven plugin for you.

 ## Results